berislav-vidakovic/Games/Readme.md

           sudo systemctl enable games-backend
           sudo systemctl start games-backend
       This ensures the service is registered, starts on boot, and can be restarted via systemctl.
+  - Enable no password to restart service

+      sudo visudo
+      barry75 ALL=(ALL) NOPASSWD: /bin/systemctl restart games-backend

+  - See logs